openframeworks/ofSite/_documentation/gl/ofTexture.markdown

 Set the anchor point the texture is drawn around as a percentage.

 This can be useful if you want to rotate an image around a particular point.

+Parameters:
+xPct Horizontal texture position as a percentage (0 - 1). yPct Vertical texture position as a percentage (0 - 1).